SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 You can see [the EDMX result of this annotation in the corresponding XML in the service's metadata document](#uiselectionfields-annotation).

-The Fiori preview shows us an example of how this annotation is used, to determine the columns in the list of books:
+The [Fiori preview app](http://localhost:4004/$fiori-preview/CatalogService/Books#preview-app) shows us an example of how this annotation is used, to determine the columns in the list of books:

 ![Fiori preview - list of books, with the effect of the UI.LineItem annotation highlighted](media/UI.LineItem.png)